Lutetium-177 Dotatate

 High-specific-activity iodine-131 meta-iodobenzylguanidine (131I-MIBG) is a norepinephrine analog taken up via the norepinephrine transporter (NET/SLC6A2) and stored in the neurosecretory granules of catecholamine-secreting neuroendocrine tumor cells; the I-131 label then delivers targeted beta-particle radiation that produces lethal DNA double-strand breaks in the tumor, with a smaller gamma component used for imaging/dosimetry.

-Citations per year in this profile — a proxy for how actively the agent's renal literature is accruing.
+Primary (non–case-report) references per year — a proxy for how actively the agent's renal literature is accruing.
 Recent years are highlighted.
 Reflects curation depth, not a systematic bibliometric count.

 General onco-nephrology references

 Where Iobenguane I-131 sits in nephrotoxicity space — each dot is an anti-cancer agent, positioned so neighbors share a kidney-injury phenotype.
+Its 6 closest are filled and lead to a numbered marker, matching the numbered cards below.

 Lutathera · Radioligand therapy (PRRT)